BeiderSim/BeidPrep/README.md

 ## 1. Project Overview

-BeidPrep Pro targets high-energy, highly non-linear physics simulations including:
+BeidPrep targets the creation of a solver decks to be run using the OpenRadioss solver of high-energy, highly non-linear physics simulations including:

 - **Structural Impact & Crash** — automotive, aerospace, and defense applications
 - **Smoothed-Particle Hydrodynamics (SPH)** — fluid-structure interaction, projectile penetration, fragmentation